Cedars-Sinai Performance Improvement Consultant in Los Angeles, California

 The Performance Improvement Consultant is responsible for facilitating complex performance improvement projects, design challenges of varying scope, and supporting large and small cross-functional process improvement teams to achieve the organization's mission and goals and to ensure compliance with accreditation, licensing and regulatory requirements.

-compiles and creates graphical displays of data
+Compile and create graphical displays of data.

 Develop presentations and employing project management skills to ensure goals are achieved within the specified timeframes.

-Education : Bachelors Degree Required coursework in a quantitative field (e.g. statistics, business, science, engineering).
+Education : Bachelors degree required coursework in a quantitative field (e.g. statistics, business, science, engineering).
 Master's Degree preferred.

 Experience : Two (2) years of progressive responsibility in the application of process improvement, statistical process control methodologies, and independent facilitation of process improvement teams.